weijuan82113/so_long/README.md

 # so_long

 ## Overview
-Use minilibx to design a 2D game which have to confirm the input map and collect all items to achieve the goal.
+Use minilibx to design a 2D game

 ## Requirement
 - MacOSX (AppKit) Xcode 14.1